-When connecting power to the AD8283, it is recommended that two separate 1.8 V supplies and two separate 3.3 V supplies be used: one for analog 1.8 V (AVDD18x) and digital 1.8 V (DVDD18x) and one for analog 3.3 V (AVDD33x) and digital 3.3 V (DVDD33x).
-If only one supply is available for both analog and digital, for example, AVDD18x and DVDD18x, it should be routed to the AVDD18x first and then tapped off and isolated with a ferrite bead or a filter choke preceded by decoupling capacitors for the DVDD18x.
+When connecting power to the AD8285, it is recommended that two separate 1.8 V supplies and two separate 3.3 V supplies be used: one supply each for analog 1.8 V (AVDD18x), digital 1.8 V (DVDD18x), analog 3.3 V (AVDD33x), and digital 3.3 V (DVDD33x).
+If only one supply is available for both analog and digital, for example, AVDD18x and DVDD18x, route the supply to the AVDD18x first and then tap off and isolate it with a ferrite bead or a filter choke preceded by decoupling capacitors for the DVDD18x.
 The same is true for the analog and digital 3.3 V supplies.

-The user should employ several decoupling capacitors on all supplies to cover both high and low frequencies.
-These should be located close to the point of entry at the PC board level and close to the parts, with minimal trace lengths.
+Use several decoupling capacitors on all supplies to cover both high and low frequencies.
+Locate these capacitors close to the point of entry at the PCB level and close to the device, with minimal trace lengths.

-A single PC board ground plane should be sufficient when using the AD8283.
-With proper decoupling and smart partitioning of the PC board's analog, digital, and clock sections, optimum performance can be achieved easily.
+When using the AD8285, a single PCB ground plane is sufficient.
+With proper decoupling and smart partitioning of the analog, digital, and clock sections of the PCB, optimum performance can be achieved easily.